Billboards, broadsides, and signage in Thomas W. Kennedy glass plate negatives

 The signs take advantage of the existing row house architecture to make the offices very, very visible.

 This is one of the Kennedy shots that is both a waterfront view and includes a variety of billboards.
-This photograph was taken just south of the Wall Street Ferry slip—the Manhattan terminal for the Union Ferry Company route to Montague Street in Brooklyn.3 Just as we see billboards and posters in the New York City subway stations today, the advertisements that lined the ferry slip were aimed at a captive audience of passengers.
+This photograph was taken just south of the Wall Street Ferry slip—the Manhattan terminal for the Union Ferry Company route to Montague Street in Brooklyn.
+Over & Back: The History of Ferryboats in New York Harbor by Brian J. Cudahy. pp. 226-230.
+Just as we see billboards and posters in the New York City subway stations today, the advertisements that lined the ferry slip were aimed at a captive audience of passengers.
 Thousands of commuters likely passed that poster for Dr. J. Fehr’s Talcum Powder.

 East River piers that did not serve ferry routes did not have an exuberant number of advertisements.
 A 1903 film Panorama water front and Brooklyn Bridge from East River depicts the piers starting at about Broad Street and ends just south of Fulton Street and the Brooklyn Bridge.
 The film shows the Wall Street ferry slip (with a ferryboat) and distinct billboards.